s3664099/AdventureGame/README.md

 ##8 December 2023##
 Well, I haven't actually written all that much here.
 So I'll pretty much say that I'm up to the closeable and lockable items.

+##22 January 2023##
+Actually, it's been a while since I've touched this program.
+Anyway, I've added the lock/unlock and the open/close for the containers.
+I will now move onto moveable items.